 Work on building strength up in in your posterior chain and avoid landing in the hip fault position to avoid injury and increase your success with training.

 Interested in getting started with training?
 Need to gain strength and get healthy?
 Book a Free Consult today!

-Thank you for checking out Oregon CrossFit, Oregon CrossFit is Bend Oregon’s premier CrossFit/Personal Training/Sports Performance facility.
+Thank you for checking out Oregon CrossFit, Oregon CrossFit is Bend Oregon’s premier CrossFit, Personal Training and Sports Performance gym in Bend.